s2t2/sbsim/README.md

 # sort a specific file:
 isort /path/to/file.py

+# sort with verbose outputs (helpful for troubleshooting):
+isort -v .
 ```

+FYI - if there is a single import statement that exceeds the line length, based on the current configuration, `isort` will insert a trailing `# NOQA` comment to keep the import on a single line.

 ### Pre-commit Hooks

-We are using a pre-commit hook to perform code formatting.
-This will take place on each commit.
+We are using a pre-commit hook to perform code formatting and import sorting.
+These actions will take place on each commit.

 To enable the pre-commit hooks, you must perform a one-time setup by running `pre-commit install`.
 This will update ".git/hooks/pre-commit".